ARM-software/ethos-n-driver-stack/README.md

 ## About the Ethos-N driver stack

-The Ethos-N driver stack targets the Ethos-N78 NPU and consists of open source and other software components.
+The Ethos-N driver stack targets the Ethos-N78 NPU and consists of open-source and other software components.

-The open source components are:
+The open-source components are:

 * **Arm NN:** A software library that enables machine learning workloads on power efficient devices.
 On Linux®, applications can link directly to Arm NN.
 On Android™, you can use Arm NN as a backend for the Android NNAPI or applications can link directly to Arm NN.
 * **Arm NN Android neural network driver:** Supports the Android NNAPI on the NPU.
 The Arm NN Android neural network driver is optional.
 * **Ethos-N NPU driver:** Contains the user-space component of the driver.
-* **Ethos-N NPU kernel module:** Contains the kernel-space component of the driver.
+* **Ethos-N NPU kernel module:** Contains the kernel space component of the driver.
 * **Arm NN Ethos-N NPU backend:** Contains the Ethos-N NPU backend for Arm NN.

 The software component that is available under an Arm proprietary license is: